 The General Data Protection Regulation (GDPR) came into force on 25 May 2018 and it replaces the data protection laws which applied previously within the European Union.
 The aim of the GDPR is to unify national data protection laws throughout the European Union and simultaneously to modernise the law so as to adapt it to new technological developments.
 The GDPR is automatically binding on companies which process personal data (data controller or processor) in all EU Member States without national implementation being required.
 The GDPR has, in particular, a greater extraterritorial scope, and it will have significant effects on any data controller or processor which is domiciled in the European Union and which offers goods or services for data subjects in the European Union or which monitors the behaviour of data subjects within the European Union.
-The new regulation imposes more onerous operational requirements on data controllers and data processors, and it introduces significant penalties for non-compliance consisting of monetary fines of up to 4% of total annual worldwide turnover or EUR 20 million (whichever amount is greater) depending on the type and seriousness of the breach.
+The new regulation imposes more onerous operational requirements on data controllers and data processors, and for non-compliance with the GDPR it introduces significant penalties and monetary fines of up to 4% of total annual worldwide turnover or EUR 20 million (whichever amount is greater) depending on the type and seriousness of the breach.

 Further developments on legislation relating to privacy can be anticipated.
-The current Regulation on Privacy and Electronic Communications ("ePrivacy Directive") is repealed by the Regulation of the European Commission on the respect for private life and the protection of personal data in electronic communications (the "ePrivacy Regulation"), which aims to strengthen confidence and security in the digital single market by updating the legal framework.
-The ePrivacy Regulation is currently being finalised and should come into force in the near future.
+The currently applicable ordinance relating to privacy and electronic communication (the Privacy and Electronic Communications Directive) is being superseded by the Regulation on Privacy and Electronic Communications (the "ePrivacy Regulation") which aims to strengthen trust and security within the digital single market by updating the legal framework of ePrivacy.
+The "ePrivacy Regulation" is currently being finalised, and it should come into force in the near future.